postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

 If you already have Chrome installed, head over to [Postman’s page](https://chrome.google.com/webstore/detail/postman-rest-client-packa/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) on the Chrome Web Store, and click ‘Add to Chrome’.

 The download should take a few minutes depending on your internet connection.
-Once you’ve downloaded the app, you can [launch Postman](/docs/v6/postman/launching_postman/installation_and_updates).
+Once you’ve downloaded the app, you can launch Postman.

 ### Differences between Chrome and native apps

-Postman’s native apps are built on [Electron](https://electronjs.org/), and overcome a number of restrictions of the Chrome platform.
+Postman's native apps are built on [Electron](https://electronjs.org/), and overcome a number of restrictions of the Chrome platform.

 A few features exclusive to the native apps are listed here: